Chrysanthemum

 Okay, in response to overwhelming popular demand (two emails), a little how it works:

 If it looks bad on screen, it usually prints out fine (or vice-versa... hmmm...).
-If you need great screen quality, print to a PDF (google PDF995 if you can't afford Acrobat) and then zoom in on that image and do a screen capture.
+If you need great screen quality, print to a PDF and then zoom in on that image and do a screen capture.

 For recorder and saxophone fingerings, Matthew Hindson has made free fonts.